Some Rigorous Results on the L\'evy Spin Glass Model: Main Results and Open Problems

 \subsubsection{Superadditivity of the Free Energy}

-Our next result establishes the superadditivity and convergence of the free energy in the L\'evy model with $1<\alpha<2.$ Note that the convergence in high temperature is already apparent as seen in Theorem \ref{freeenergy}.
+Our next result establishes the superadditivity and convergence of the free energy in the L\'evy model with Pareto distributions and $1<\alpha<2.$ Note that the convergence in high temperature is already apparent as seen in Theorem \ref{freeenergy}.